gizur-ess-prabhat/docker-beservices/README.md

 This container has a rsyslog server running and listening on UDP port 514.
 Any client (container in the network) can log to this rsyslog server.

-Use logstash for ordinary logging. `rsyslogd` is only used for devops.
+NOTE: Use logstash for ordinary logging. `rsyslogd` is only used for devops.

 Postfix mail server